Tools for Separating News from Opinion and Facts from Fabrication

 • Social media algorithms are designed to feed information that you’ll most likely agree or engage with, regardless of whether it’s true.
 What pops up in your feed is intended to keep you in an echo chamber, feeding you commentary that confirms your existing biases, making you more likely to believe and share mis- and disinformation when it appears in your feed.

 • Social media users or influencers aren’t bound by the same journalistic standards and ethics that newsrooms establish.
-These standards often are a safeguard against the promotion of manufactured or AI-generated content, financial implications on content (sponsorships), and claims that haven’t been properly fact-checked.
+These standards often are a safeguard against manufactured or AI-generated content that promotes falsehoods, content place by sources that have a financial interest in it (sponsorships), and claims that haven’t been properly fact-checked.

 …cable or radio news (Fox News, MSNBC, CNN, NPR, etc.)